pawaters/hive-C-exam/README.md

 LEVEL 0
 - reminder: int	main(int argc, char  * * argv)
 - to compile: gcc -Wall -Werror -Wextra aff_a.c -o aff_a

+NEXT STEP: do at least the 6 of Level 0.